 (Bulk Domain Search Tool)

-The Bulk Domain Name Search feature allows you to search the availability of up to 500 keywords at a time …
+The Bulk Domain Search tool lets you search the availability of up to 500 keywords at a time …

 Open the text file where you saved your keyword search results (in Step 1).
 Copy the list of keywords to your clipboard, then paste these into the